-$^{^{22}}$ When introducing age as a linear term, the point estimates associated with the effect of retirement on the probability of being obese in FEIV moldels for men are very similar to those obtained when introducing age as a quadratic term (presented).
-The coefficient associated with retirement is equal to 0.06 (standard error: 0.06) and insignificant at conventional levels and the coefficient associated with the interaction term is equal to 0.10 (standard error: 0.05) and significant at the 5% level.
-The corresponding figures when introducing age as a quartic term are 0.05 (standard error: 0.13, insignificant at conventional levels) and 0.10 (standard error: 0.05, significant at the 5% level).
+$^{^{24}}$ When introducing age as a linear term, the point estimate associated with the effect of retirement on the probability of being obese in FEIV moldels for men is very similar to the one obtained when introducing age as a quadratic term (presented).
+The coefficient associated with retirement is equal to 0.13 (standard error : 0.06) and significant at the 5% level.
+The corresponding figure when introducing age as a quartic term is 0.14 (standard error : 0.08), significant at the 10% level.
 We find no significant results for men's BMI nor men's probability of being either overweight or obese.
 No significant results are found for women.